 Great sounds, ease-of-use and solid construction are all signatures of the Yamaha brand.

 The Yamaha MX series is a lightweight version of their MOTIF workstations (in weight, not features).
-The MX88 is designed for fledgling stage musicians and is not a ‘workstation’ per se.
+The MX88, MX61, and MX49 are designed for fledgling stage musicians and are not ‘workstations’ per se.

 Naturally, technology has evolved over time and tiny 64MB internal storage drives are now multiple gigabytes in size, allowing for multi-sampled sounds that capture the nuances of real-life playing.

 Of course, that’s just the tip of the iceberg with the MX series.
 The sounds can be edited in-depth if you want, though it’s not as easy or straightforward as with other more fully-featured workstation keyboards.

 The stripped-down feature set does come with a steep price drop.
 So is it worth the money?

 Let’s find out.

 Yamaha MX88 Specs

 - Graded Hammer Standard Action (MX88), synth-type unweighted action (MX61 & MX49)